Rob117/react-native-dynamic-cropper/README.md

 I have a script that automates the app setup with a working App.js, moving images to the correct places, etc.

-I will add it here soon.
+I will add it here.
+Or implement actual test files.
+I'm not 100% sure what I'm doing, I just want to make this available for other people.

 ## License

-MIT
+MIT, MIT for TOCropper, APACHE 2.0 for Yalantis

 ## In case of abandonment